balajeetm/balajeetm.github.io/_posts/2017-02-21-technical-nuts.markdown

 <img src="/assets/2017-02-21/t-nuts.png">

-T-Nut in short, is any problem statement, where we choose a logical approach to solve it.<br>
+T-Nut in short, is any problem statement, that excites us and that we are willing to crack.<br>
 The irony is strong in this one though, isn't it?
-We keep blabbering about "unjargon" but end up concocting new Jargons.<br>
+We keep blabbering about "unjargon" but end up concocting new [Jargons](http://www.urbandictionary.com/define.php?term=Jargon) like "T-Nut"<br>
 [WTF](/blog/2017/02/13/welcome-aboard/) in that?

 Well, Stand out of the crowd yo!
 Be different.<br>
 Beauty is in the eye of the beholder.<br>
-After all, It sounds so jazzy doesn't it?
-It gives a nice ring to even our despicable problems.<br>
+After all, "T-Nut" does sound jazzy doesn't it?
+It also gives a nice ring to our despicable problems.<br>

 Jokes apart, T-Nut is more than just a catchy phrase.
 In T-Nut, we'll try to tackle many riddles.<br>